TeamRaccoons/Unified-Wallet-Kit/README.md

 - More example can be found on the demo page, or in `src/components/examples`

 ## FAQs
+- Why not just use the existing wallet adapters?
+  - To bootstrap a dApp, we always find ourself doing the same thing over and over again, such as:
+    - notification when wallets are selected, connecting, connected, disconnected.
+    - auto reconnect to the last connected wallet
+    - mobile-first, responsive design
+    - themeing support
+    - Internationalization (i18n) support
+    - new user onboarding

 - Why not ship with all wallets?
   - Unnecessary bloat and bundle size on your dApp
   - It's not sensible to always maintain an ever-growing list of wallets